OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log2_intro_shaders.md

 </script>
 ~~~

-Like in the vertex shader, the fragment shader has a special variable (gl_FragColor) used as output. gl_FragColor is a vec4 variable representing R,G,B,A color of the current pixel.
+Like in the vertex shader, the fragment shader has a special variable, gl_FragColor, used as output. gl_FragColor is a vec4 variable representing R,G,B,A color of the current pixel.

-Here the output will be a white pixel (vec4(1.0) is a shortcut notation for vec4(1.0,1.0,1.0,1.0)).
+Here the output will just be a white pixel (vec4(1.0) is a shortcut notation for vec4(1.0,1.0,1.0,1.0)).

 ## b) Compilation